Cognitive Test for Dementia: Detect Early

 cognitive test for dementia

-The Importance of Early Diagnosis in Dementia
+The Importance of Early Diagnosis Using a Cognitive Test For Dementia

-Dementia and Alzheimer’s Disease are progressive brain disorders that affects memory, thinking, behavior, and emotion.
-It is a leading cause of disability and dependency amongst the elderly.
-Early detection of dementia is essential for the following reasons:
+Dementia and Alzheimer’s Disease are progressive brain disorders affecting memory, concentration, behavior, and emotion.
+Dementia is the main cause of disability and dependency amongst the elderly.

 Accurate diagnosis